eecoston/DiversityStyleGuide-GoogleDocs/README.md

 First, go to the [Google Cloud Platform](https://console.cloud.google.com/).
 Create a new project, and go into the API settings.
 Create an OAuth 2.0 client id for desktop.
 Download the json access file.

 Now, in the code, you'll have to make one change in order to access your API.

-On line 35, change the `YOUR API FILE PATH HERE` to the filepath for the file you just downloaded.
+In the `__init__` method, replace `YOUR API KEY FILENAME HERE` with the filepath for the file you just downloaded

 ## How to use
 There are two ways to run this script: either scrape the Diversity Style Guide and reference with a Google Doc all at once, or save the scraped style guide as a variable, so you can reference multiple docs in a row.